 Legal Fellow Christina Lee recently published an article and was interviewed for a podcast, both on SLANDERTOWN.com, about actor Justin Baldoni’s defamation lawsuits against his co-star Blake Lively and the New York Times.
 Lee was also a guest panelist for the Media Law Resource Center’s February 18, 2025 Zoom discussion about the litigation.

-Keep ReadingNorins moderates “Threats to Journalism” panel at AALS annual meeting
+Keep ReadingNorins moderates “Threats to Journalism” at AALS annual meeting

 Clinic director Clare R. Norins moderated a panel discussion on “Identifying and Addressing Current Threats to Journalism” at the Association of American Law Schools 2025 Annual Meeting.